didaquis/react-graphql-apollo-example-server/README.md

 This repo is an example of application made with React + GraphQL + Apollo.

+This repository is made to work with: https://github.com/didaquis/react-graphql-apollo-example-client

 ### Requirements:
 * MongoDB service running
 * Node.js 9.4 or higher